xmrrh/aws-android-social-sample/content/socialapp/appsync/amplify-appsync.md

 You will be prompted to enter the schema in progress.
 The **editor** you set during amplify init will automatically appear during the schema entry process.

-**Windows** users often do not have an editor of their choice.
-If there is no editor, amplify add api is terminated without the schema input window.
-In this case, go to the path shown in the console message and open the file with the editor.
+If you didn't choose the editor duing 'amplify init', amplify add api prompt is terminated without the schema input window.
+In this case, go to the path shown in the console message and open the file with your editor.

-Example :  amplify\backend/api/awsandroidworkshop/schema.graphql
+Example :  amplify/backend/api/awsandroidworkshop/schema.graphql

-The editor that enters the schema comes pre-filled with the **ToDo** schema.
+Your editor will be pre-filled with the **ToDo** schema.
 This is a sample schema. **Delete** all of them and replace with the schema below.

 The schema uses the following values:

 Use @model to automatically create DynamoDB tables, AppSync DataSources, IAM roles, AppSync Resolvers, and more.
 Generate a partition and sort key for DynamoDB by @key.
-In other words, we will sort Post with ID ("DEV-DAY") by upload time.
+We will sort Post by upload time.

 ```bash